-To help make your arrival in Australia easier, your employer has paid for some items in advance.
+To help make your arrival in Australia easier, your employer pays for some items for you in advance.
 You will be required to pay back these costs to your employer.

-Generally, these costs are paid back to your employer through deductions from your pay over the first 12-16 weeks.
-It is spread out over several pay periods, to make sure you still have enough money left to cover your ongoing living expenses.
+These costs are usually paid back to your employer through deductions from your pay over the first 12-16 weeks.
+This is spread out over several pay periods, to make sure you still have enough money left to cover your ongoing living expenses.